cs3110/textbook/data/ounit_improved_output.md

 we need to pass an additional argument to `assert_equal`.
 That argument, whose label is `printer`, should be a function that can transform the outputs to strings.
-In this case, the outputs are integers, so `string_of_int` from the Pervasives modules will suffice.
+In this case, the outputs are integers, so `string_of_int` from the Stdlib module will suffice.
 We modify the test suite as follows:

 ```
 let tests = "test suite for sum" >::: [